 Challenges associated with ongoing workforce shortages take many different forms in healthcare organizations: One health system may struggle to flex staff to patient demand, another may need to improve staff efficiencies, and yet another may need to better communicate staffing needs between clinical departments and finance.

-Learn how leaders from three health systems use Syntellis’ Axiom reporting and analytics tools to help navigate workforce challenges by:
+Learn how leaders from three health systems use Syntellis’ Axiom healthcare analytics and reporting tools to help navigate workforce challenges by:

 - Measuring and monitoring productivity